cyberwithmb/Docker-Beginner-Lab/DOCKER_ANSWER_SHEET.md

 - sharing projects with other developers
 - learning how real multi-service apps are deployed

-## Normal Method vs Docker Method
+## How Does Docker DIFFER from Bare Metal??

-In the normal method, you install everything directly on your machine.
+Normally when you run and install apps and services, you install everything directly on your machine.

 For this app, that means you would install: